Pioneering filmmaker George Morrison dies aged 102

 He is best known for Mise Éire, a documentary produced by Gael Linn and whose celebrated score was written by composer Seán Ó Riada, and its follow-up, Saoirse.

-His mother was an actress at the Gate Theatre in Dublin, while his father worked as a neurological anaesthetist.
+His mother was an actor at the Gate Theatre in Dublin, while his father worked as a neurological anaesthetist.

 READ MORE